Request a Quote

 Once a very affordable steel solution, arch-type structures have suffered in popularity as changes to the National building codes and to municipal bylaws imposed stringent guidelines that restricted their use in areas with high snow loads, and in several residential and commercial zones.

 As a result, the Quonset Hut and other arch-type steel structures, have become limited to servicing a very specialized segment of the consumer market.
 Their increased costing and issues with aesthetics, have inspired customers to look into other types of pre-engineered metal building solutions in order to get the benefits previously sought from the Quonset.
-Pre-engineered solutions, like the C-channel, are beginning to replace smaller arch-type structures because they offer the same do-it-yourself construction, with greater aesthetic appeal and at a comparable cost.
-And for larger buildings with wider constitutions, Pre-engineered Rigid Frame steel buildings have become the preferable solution, especially in areas where environmental conditions are of high consideration.
+Pre-engineered solutions, like the C-channel, are beginning to replace smaller arch-type structures because they offer the same do-it-yourself construction, with a more traditional aesthetic appeal and at a comparable cost.
+And for larger buildings with wider constitutions, Pre-engineered Rigid Frame steel buildings have become an alternative solution, especially in areas where environmental conditions are of high consideration.

 When you buy a building from Norsteel, we become your partner throughout the construction process.
 We work with you, or with your general contractor, to ensure that all your building requirements are met.
 Your project is our project, and we’ll be with you the whole way through.